evilash/InterviewProject/README.md

 #  Color Switcher App

 ## Introduction
-This is app was built to help check you XCUITest skills.
+This is app was built to help check your XCUITest skills.
 Please clone the project and start building out your functional tests!

 ## Your Mission Should You Decide to Choose It
 1. Get app prepared for testing